NFL Honors Poll: Picks for MVP, rookie of the year, more

 1. Andrew Luck, QB, Indianapolis Colts

-The preseason favorite because what he's coming back from happened two years ago, and a return to his pre-injury form would be a welcome relief after the stops-and-starts of 2017.
+The preseason favorite because what he's coming back from happened two years ago, and a return to his pre-injury form would be a welcome relief after the stops and starts of 2017.

 2. J.J.
 Watt, DE, Houston Texans